dsmceap/BlockED/README.md

 This system enables:
 - Automatic issuance of certificates upon course completion in Moodle.
 - Creation of verifiable SoulBound Tokens stored on the blockchain.
-- Decentralized, privacy-preserving certificate verification via mobile/web apps.
+- Decentralized, privacy-preserving certificate verification via mobile app.

 ---